curl/everything-curl/callback-read.md

     curl_easy_setopt(handle, CURLOPT_READDATA, custom_pointer);

-If this callback isn't set, libcurl instead uses 'fread' by default.
+If this callback is not set, libcurl instead uses 'fread' by default.

 The data area pointed at by the pointer **buffer** should be filled up with at most **size** multiplied with **nitems** number of bytes by your function.
 The